Dave-team/Knowledge-base/Business-Intelligence/Templates and processes.md

 ## Templates
 ### Visualization/dashboard new request template
 - What is the business question you are trying to answer?
 Example: Is there a relationship between the day of the week that deals close and the ability of the account manager to upsell them in the first month?
 - What is the impact of this question and how will it help the company?
+I.e. what action will be taken based on this data and by whom?
 Please link to where this (or these) performance indicator/s are defined in the handbook.
 Everything needs to be defined in the handbook.
 - Who will be using this data?
 Example: SDRs need this to better understand X or VP of Product needs this to do Y
 - What time frames are crucial here?
 Example: I would like to look at performance by month, but at the trends over the last year.
 - Will this deliver business value within 90 days?
 If not, consider why you want this data.
+- Do you need a rough answer quickly, or a detailed answer slowly?
+- Is there a explicity due date for this?
+- Priority (Urgent, High, Medium, Low, Trivial)
+- Does this request fit within established company OKRs?
 - What is the visualization you are trying to create?
 Include any links or screenshots, if appropriate.
 As a rule of the thumb, the analytics team uses 12 visualization types.
 They are:
     - Simple Text
     - Table